1967 Newark riots: Media coverage

 Photographer Bud Lee was in Newark along with Life reporter Dale Wittner during the riots.
-There, Lee took several grim photos of a police officer gunning down 24-year-old William Furr, who was caught in an act of stealing a six pack of beer from the ransacked Mack's Liquors store; both Lee and Wittner had earlier met Furr who barged into the latter's conversation with a Black Muslim man regarding the rioting situation.
-He also shot a photo of a 12-year-old civilian, Joe Bass Jr. who was bleeding on the ground after stray pellets from the policeman's shotgun blast that killed Furr accidentally struck him.
+There, Lee took several grim photos of a police officer shooting 24-year-old William Furr, who was caught in an act of stealing a six pack of beer from the ransacked Mack's Liquors store; both Lee and Wittner had earlier met Furr who barged into the latter's conversation with a Black Muslim man regarding the rioting situation.
+He also shot a photo of a 12-year-old civilian, Joe Bass Jr. who was bleeding on the ground after stray pellets from the shotgun blast that killed Furr accidentally struck him.
 Bass survived the wounds and his image became the cover of Life magazine on July 28, 1967.

 Response

 The riots elicited a strong response from law enforcement organizations.
 7,917 members of police and National Guard were deployed, leading to 1,465 arrests and 26 deaths.
-In an effort to contain the riots, every evening at 6:00p.m. the Bridge Street and Jackson Street Bridges, both of which span the Passaic River between Newark and Harrison, were closed until the next morning.
+In an effort to contain the riots, every evening at 6:00pm the Bridge Street and Jackson Street Bridges, both of which span the Passaic River between Newark and Harrison, were closed until the next morning.

 Further complicating matters was that the National Guard, State Police, and local police forces had difficulty coordinating their actions due to the three organizations communicating on three different assigned radio frequency ranges.

 Aftermath and impact

+Following the civil unrest, New Jersey Governor Richard J. Hughes established a state commission in August 1967 to investigate the root causes of the Newark riots.
+The resulting 1968 Report for Action, also known as the Lilley Report (named after its chairman, AT&T executive Robert D. Lilley), cited systemic institutional failures, police misconduct, socioeconomic inequality, and political exclusion as the primary causes of the violence.
+The commission issued nearly 100 recommendations, heavily focusing on reforming law enforcement, improving hiring practices for minorities, and establishing better communication between the police and the city's disadvantaged communities.
+The Lilley Report served as a direct blueprint and structural validation for the federal Kerner Commission.

 While the riots are often cited as a major factor in the decline of Newark and its neighboring communities, longer-term racial, economic, and political forces contributed towards generating inner city poverty.
 By the 1960s and 1970s, as industry fled the city, so did the white middle class, leaving behind a poor population.
 During this same time, the population of many suburban communities in northern New Jersey expanded rapidly.

 The riots caused about $10 million in damages ($ million today) and destroyed multiple plots, several of which are still covered in decay as of 2025.

 The ratio of Newark officers respective to their ethnicity has increased as of 2000, when Newark was 52% black, 34% Latino, and 14% white, the Newark Police Department was 37% black, 27% Hispanic and 36% white.
 As of 2016, the force was 35% black, 24% white, while the Latino portion had increased to 41%.